 “Are you serious?
 Is this some kind of religiosity crap?”

 No, it’s not.

 You see, hope is a catalyst to growth.
-It makes human beings search for something better than where they currently are, or what they currently have.
-Like better marks.
-A better job.
-A better neighbourhood.
-A better relationship.
+It makes human beings search for something better than where they currently are, or what they currently have like better marks, a better job, a better neighbourhood, and like.

 Just like hope motivated you to find out a solution, it can motivate your students as well.
 So, don’t hold back, tell them that as a teacher, you know–

 - Politicians are ruining everything.